siyukath

 Five design moves

-1. AI recommendations always show their reasoning.Every recommendation surfaces three things: a confidence level, the top contributing signals (tread depth, pressure trend, sensor age), and a one-tap override.
-The goal isn't to make the user accept it.
+1. AI recommendations always show their reasoning.Every recommendation surfaces three things: a confidence level shown as a 10-segment bar, the top contributing signals each with its weight in the overall assessment, and a one-tap override that records the user's reasoning back into the model.
+The goal isn't to make the user accept the AI.
 It's to let them verify or reject it in under five seconds.
-That's the pattern the whole project was really about.
+I considered making the confidence a single percentage number, but during testing the discrete segments made the AI feel like a colleague offering an opinion rather than a black box delivering a verdict.
+The segments became a feature, not a chart choice.

-2. Critical alerts own the top of the screen.Mike's morning triage is about 90 seconds.
+3. Critical alerts own the top of the screen.Mike's morning triage is about 90 seconds.
 In that window he needs to know what's critical, what can wait, and what just changed.
 The dashboard stacks three priority cards (critical, warning, good) with counts visible without scrolling.
+Each alert row carries a contextual action dropdown whose options change based on the alert type.
+Tread depth critical offers “Schedule Replacement” as the primary action.
+Pressure loss detected offers “Request Pressure Check.”
+The dropdown isn't a generic menu.
+It's the right next move, served up.

-3. One color system, used like a stoplight.Red for critical, yellow for caution, green for good.
-No blue “info” accents, no purple “AI” color.
+4. One color system, used like a stoplight.Red for critical, yellow for caution, green for good.
+No blue “info” accents.
+No purple “AI” color.
+The product is dark-surface only because fleet garages have unpredictable lighting and dark interfaces handle glare better than white ones.
 In usability tests, the moment we removed every non-stoplight color from status indicators, scanning speed jumped.

 5. Saved views, not more filters.Users kept asking for “more filtering options.”
-Observation told a different story: they rebuilt the same three combinations every morning: overdue, due this week, by depot.
+Observation told a different story: they rebuilt the same three combinations every morning.
+Overdue.
+Due this week.
+By depot.
 So we added saved views instead of more filters.
-Mike named his first one “Monday list.”
+Mike named his first one “Monday list,” and the name stuck so well that we made it the default tab on the vehicle list page.

 Prototype